khrm/tekton-openshift-logging-integration/README.md

 ## Configuring Tekton Result for LokiStack in OpenShift

-When we use OpenShift Logging and Red Hat LokiStack operator, we need to configure `logs_type` and `loki_url`.
+When we use OpenShift Logging and Red Hat LokiStack operator, we need to configure `loki_stack_name` the name of the LokiStack CR and `loki_stack_namespace` - the namespace where the LokiStack CR exists.

 Sample TektonResult CR: